 Bits of bloopers

 White describes the experience of stepping into the hosting role as “going from first baseman to pitcher of the game, but you’re not sure you’re not sure how to pitch.”
 Needless to say, there were a couple of bumps within those first few hours of filming but South Carolina native says everything happened organically.
 “I looked at the wrong flipper on the on the wheel,” she recalls.
 “I thought, ‘It has to be the one closest to me.’
 So I messed up and I said, ‘Oh, you hit bankrupt.
 Oh, wait, no, you didn’t!'”
-See if you can find the missing words in these puzzles—less than 60 percent of people can.

 After working on the show for more than three decades, White has had her fair share of bloopers, but nothing that she finds terribly embarassing.
 She does recall a funny moment that happened during one of Wheel’s holiday episodes a few years ago.
 “I had a long gown on and the set was decorated with gifts,” she recalls.
 “One of the gifts somehow attached itself to the bottom of my gown.
 You saw me going back and forth across the board with this wrapped present following me.
 I didn’t even realize it was there, which made it funnier.”
 These are some of the most unforgettable game show contestants ever.

 White’s glitzy gowns, dresses, and jumpsuits are her Wheel of Fortune signature, but they can lend themselves to funny moments, too.
 “One time we had a big meal in between the six shows that we taped,” she shares.
 “I had a very tight pantsuit on that had a built-in belt that literally just popped off in the middle of the show.”
 Find out what happens to all of Vanna White’s fabulous dresses on the show.